 In April 2023, the Board approved an employee stock purchase plan (the "ESPP") which became effective upon the stockholders' approval at the Annual Meeting in June 2023.
 The ESPP allows eligible employees of the Company to purchase shares of our common stock through payroll deductions over 24-month offering periods.
-The per share purchase price will be the lower of 85% of the closing trading price per share of our common stock on the first trading date of an offering period in which a participant is enrolled or85% of the closing trading price per share on the purchase date.
-Participant purchases are limited to a maximum of \$25,000 of fair value or our stock per calendar year.
+The per share purchase price will be the lower of 85% of the closing trading price per share of our common stock on the first trading date of an offering period in which a participant is enrolled or85% of the closing trading price per share of our common stock on the first trading date of an offering period in which a participant is enrolled or85% of the closing trading price per share of the company is authorized to a maximum of \$25,000 of fair value or our stock per calendar year.
 The Company is authorized to grant up to 2,000,000 shares of common stock under the ESPP.
 As of June 30, 2023, the Company had not issued any shares of common stock nor recognized any stock-based compensation expenses related to the ESPP.